SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 - [BadgerDB](https://github.com/dgraph-io/badger)
 - [LSM tree](https://segmentfault.com/a/1190000041198407/en)

-[^1]: [Probabilistic Data Structures](https://www.geeksforgeeks.org/introduction-to-the-probabilistic-data-structure/) provide approximate answers to queries about a large dataset rather than exact answers.
+[^1]: [Probabilistic data structures](https://www.geeksforgeeks.org/introduction-to-the-probabilistic-data-structure/) provide approximate answers to queries about a large dataset rather than exact answers.
 These data structures are designed to handle large amounts of data in real-time by making trade-offs between accuracy and time and space efficiency.
 [^2]: [LSM Tree](https://yetanotherdevblog.com/lsm/) A log-structured merge tree (LSM tree) is a data structure typically used when dealing with write-heavy workloads.
 The write path is optimized by performing sequential writes.